Soundcheck: The 24 Best Music Releases Of The Week

 You'll get the perfect amount of nostalgia thanks to THEY.'s new song.
 A year after the release of Nu Religion, the R&B duo pay homage to Nirvana's track "Polly" over a relaxing guitar riff.

 Sorry About Last Night— Rayana Jay

 Rayana Jay's new EP, Sorry About Last Night, is finally out.
 The Richmond, California native takes listeners on an emotional journey with this seven-track project.
-Listen to the EP above.
+Listen to one of the tracks below.